elba-security/elba-security/docs/recipes/encrypting-token.md

 ## Usage

-> This section assume crypto utils as been configured as it is in the [template](https://github.com/elba-security/elba-security/blob/staging/template/src/common/crypto.ts)
+> This section assumes that the crypto utils have been configured as in the [template](https://github.com/elba-security/elba-security/blob/staging/template/src/common/crypto.ts)

 Whenever a token (`access_token`, `refresh_token`...) is inserted or updated in the database it should be encrypted.